Samuel Derrick

-Samuel Derrick (1724–1769) was an Irish author.
+Samuel Derrick (1724–1769) was an Irish writer.
 He became known as a hack writer in London, where he gained wide literary connections.

 Life

 Born in Dublin, Derrick served an apprenticeship with a linen draper, and after that failed as an actor.
 He then turned to writing.

 Derrick knew Samuel Johnson, who had a soft spot for him, and he helped Johnson in researching John Dryden's life.
 He also knew James Boswell in his early days in London.
 He was supported by Tobias Smollett, who gave him employment as amanuensis and on The Critical Review.

-He is thought to have been the original compiler of Harris's List of Covent Garden Ladies, an annual directory of London prostitutes beginning in 1757.
+He is thought to have been the original compiler of Harris's List of Covent Garden Ladies, an annual directory of London prostitutes beginning in 1760.